tocco/tocco-docs/knowledge_base/errors/nice2_runtime.rst

 Cause
 ^^^^^

-This happens when the browser request a business unit (via ``X-Business-Unit`` HTTP request header) but that unit doesn't or does no longer exist.
+This happens when the browser requests a business unit (via ``X-Business-Unit`` HTTP request header) but that unit doesn't or does no longer exist.
 You'll see this frequently when you start a different customer on **localhost** without logging out first.